Showing 1769 items

 Photograph, Peter Pidgeon, Graves of Thomas Sweeney and family, Eltham Cemetery, Victoria, 5 April 2021

 ... in the vicinity of present-day Sweeneys Lane.
-He called the property... the Yarra River in the vicinity of present-day Sweeneys Lane.
-He ...Irish-born Thomas Sweeney is regarded as the first settler in Eltham.
+He called the property... in the vicinity of present-day Sweeneys Lane.
+He called the property ...Irish-born Thomas Sweeney is regarded as the first settler in Eltham.
 He was transported to Sydney in 1823 after being convicted of arson.
 He was granted his freedom in 1838 and married Margaret Meehan in the same year.
 They moved to Melbourne and in 1842 Thomas purchased 110 acres beside the Yarra River in the vicinity of present-day Sweeneys Lane.
 He called the property ‘Culla Hill’ and built a small slab hut (reputedly with Wurundjeri help; Margaret is said to have run an informal hospital for them in return).
 This was followed in 1846 by more substantial buildings consisting of a three-roomed Irish-style ‘longhouse’ and a barn made of stone and handmade bricks, with doors large enough to accommodate a fully loaded wagon.
 When the gold rush came, Thomas prospered by selling meat and potatoes to the prospectors, enabling him to purchase a further 308 acres in 1856.
 He promoted the construction of a bridge over the Plenty River and the establishment of a school at Eltham.
 Roman Catholic Church services were held at Culla Hill in the early years.
 When he died in 1867, he was regarded as a respected member of the community.
 Thomas and Margaret are buried in Eltham Cemetery with many of their descendants.
 Their first son John continued to farm Culla Hill until his death in 1909.
 Culla Hill passed out of the Sweeneys' possession in 1939.
 The house and barn remain today, though lesser outbuildings have gone.
 The facade of the house is much the same as it was in the 1840s.
 Sacred To the memory of Thomas Sweeney Who died Sep 6th 1867 Aged 65 years May his soul res in peace Also his wife Margaret Died Oct 3rd 1884 aged 73 years And their daughters Annie Died Aug 22nd 1860 aged 21 years Johanna Died Aug 19th 1872 aged 22 years Margaret Died 7th Sep 1913 aged 72 years R.I.P.
 Also In Memory Of John Sweeney Died 24th May 1909 Aged 65 years Also of his wife Ellen Died 8th March 1910 Aged 64 years R.I.P Also In Memory Of Caroline Infant daughter of John & Ellen SweeneyBorn Digitalannie sweeney, eltham cemetery, gravestones, johanna sweeney, john murray, margaret sweeney, mary ellen drain, mary murray, thomas drain, thomas sweeney -

 Eltham District Historical Society Inc